am-ber/Vector-Player-3D/README.md

 <h1>Vector Player 3D</h1>
-<p>Vector Player 3D is an audio player software that has a <br /> pop out fully 3 Dimensional audio spectrum, using <br /> the power of the LibGDX library for all the 3D rendering of the audio spectrum.</p>
+<p>Vector Player 3D is an audio player software that has a <br /> pop out fully 3 Dimensional audio spectrum, using <br /> the power of the Processing library for all the 3D rendering of the audio spectrum.</p>

 <h2>Team Lead</h2>
 <p>Zachary Vanscoit <br /> zachary.vanscoit@siu.edu <br /></p>